francescobrun/mr-bmd/README.md

 ## Output

-Known the pixel size, the code outputs the concentration maps of each material in mg/ml, such as e.g.:
+Known the pixel size, the code outputs the concentration map of each material in mg/ml, such as e.g.:

 ![](/doc/Figure3.jpg)